 Speak to one of our Designers.

-Traditionally the eternity ring comes after the engagement ring and the wedding ring, perhaps for a special wedding anniversary. – How you define that is up to you. – You might choose the first wedding anniversary, or maybe the fifth, or the tenth.
+The eternity ring comes after the engagement ring and the wedding ring, perhaps for a special wedding anniversary. – How you define that is up to you. – You might choose the first wedding anniversary, or maybe the fifth, or the tenth.

 These days many people disregard that tradition and wear the eternity ring on the right hand.
-In this case it is not necessary to match the other rings.
+In this case, it is not necessary to match the other rings.

 If worn alongside other rings, the metal should be the same.
-Usually the stones in a diamond eternity ring are much smaller than those in the engagement ring, so the engagement ring remains the main focus of attention.
+Usually, the stones in a diamond eternity ring are much smaller than those in the engagement ring, so the engagement ring remains the main focus of attention.

 Emerald-cut and Asscher cut diamonds are perfect for a classic eternity ring, but for something more unusual and contemporary, you could consider an eternity ring with marquise diamonds or perhaps pear-shape diamonds.

 As jewellery designers and custom jewellers we can create custom-made eternity rings to complement any engagement ring.
 Over the years we have produced many unique eternity rings for customers across the UK and Wordwide.
 Most are women’s eternity rings, but we are sometimes commissioned to make men’s eternity rings too.